coughs and sneezes

 Flu medicine in homeopathy – they were once in common use.
 Pandemics of the respiratory sort are not new, there were at least three in the twentieth century (1918, 1957, 1968).
 The good news is that they did not last very long (but I imagine – as now – that it seemed so at the time).
 Even the infamous 1918/19 epidemic passed into history after a year.

 I was born in Glasgow and my paternal grandfather was a victim of that pandemic.
-Here is a nice article from the Royal College of Physicians in Edinburgh which you might care to read. https://www.rcpe.ac.uk/college/journal/exploring-scotlands-influenza-pandemic-1918-19-lest-we-forget
+This heritage article gives you an idea of the impact.

 Compared with medical knowledge today, facilities were modest; in 1918/19 there was no NHS, and many doctors were on active service overseas.
 Yet the basics of good health were known: nutrition, fresh air, rest, good habits were and still are fundamentals.
 Fundamentals that we forget amongst our busy lives.